 Miami, Florida’s most populated city, is one of the top travel destinations.
 More than 10 million tourists a year visit Miami.
-The tropical climate and landscape of Miami are only part of what makes it attractive.
+Miami’s tropical climate and landscape are only part of what makes it attractive.
 People travel to Miami to experience its unique atmosphere.
 It has an extremely cosmopolitan ambiance with a lot of Caribbean influences.

 In recent years Miami has become a tropical arena for the latest trendsetters, international celebrities, and musicians.
-Miami is now the third most popular American city for international tourists after Los Angeles and New York.
-Many of Miami’s districts are officially cities in their own right, and each has a background and character very much it’s own.
+After Los Angeles and New York, Miami is now the third most popular American city for international tourists.
+Many of Miami’s districts are officially cities in their own right, and each has a background and character very much its own.

 Miami, Florida Attractions

-Miami has so many exciting attractions and things to do to choose from, including swimming with dolphins in the keys, scuba diving, deep-sea fishing on your own chartered boat, helicopter flights around the beach, shopping, golf, parties, and more!
-To make your vacation a little more relaxing, we are listing the top-selling and most popular Florida attractions online right here, as well as the newest attractions in the area.
+Miami has so many exciting attractions and things to choose from, including swimming with dolphins in the keys, scuba diving, deep-sea fishing on your own chartered boat, helicopter flights around the beach, shopping, golf, parties, and more!
+To make your vacation a little more relaxing, we are listing the top-selling and most popular Florida attractions online right here and the newest attractions in the area.
 Beat waiting in lines and book your activities from the convenience of home.
 And since we offer such great deals, if you find something else you would like, you can even book them from your vacation rental or hotel!

-Downtown Miami is a favorite destination for tourists who come to Miami, Florida.
-It is the central business district of Miami, Miami-Dade County, and South Florida, as well as the historic, cultural, financial, and commercial center of South Florida, gathering quite an impressive number of attractions.
+Downtown Miami is a favorite destination for tourists visiting Miami, Florida.
+It is the central business district of Miami, Miami-Dade County, and South Florida, as well as the historical, cultural, financial, and commercial center of South Florida, gathering quite an impressive number of attractions.
 As such, Downtown Miami Hotels invite you to plan your next trip in an area that is in continuous development and unites the best of what you can see in Miami.

 There are 5 major districts that make up Downtown Miami as follows: the Central Business District or the BRD, also known as “Downtown”, gathers the majority of the city’s historic buildings, Flagler Street, museums, libraries, offices, schools and colleges, as well numerous government buildings; Brickell is a mixed upper-class residential neighborhood and Miami’s financial district that will also enchant you with The Shops at Mary Brickell Village and Simpson Park; Omni will impress you with its numerous hotels and high-rise buildings, Pace Park, Adrienne Arsht Center for the Performing Arts, while the Miami Herald also has its headquarters here; Park West is the downtown neighborhood that will keep you busy at night with its numerous nightclubs that Downtown Miami Hotels guarantees will fully entertain you; Edgewater is another residential neighborhood in the center of Miami, also containing Midtown Miami and numerous old, historic single-family homes, as well as the most recent residential high-rises.

-For more details related to the best places for shopping, sightseeing, entertainment, and get-around, Downtown Miami Hotels invite you to check the special sections of our website.
-Moreover, with Downtown Miami Hotels you can get any type of accommodation according to your traveling needs, so we are waiting for you for a great vacation in downtown Miami.
+For more details about the best places for shopping, sightseeing, entertainment, and get-around, Downtown Miami Hotels invite you to check the special sections of our website.
+Moreover, with Downtown Miami Hotels, you can get any type of accommodation according to your traveling needs, so we are waiting for you for a great vacation in downtown Miami.

 With so many wonderful things happening in this city, you can’t possibly miss the events in Downtown Miami.
-Numerous festivals, fairs, concerts, celebrations, exhibitions, and a whole lot more are waiting for you all throughout the year.
-We have enlisted for you only a few “samples” of the most exciting events in Downtown Miami.
+Numerous festivals, fairs, concerts, celebrations, exhibitions, and much more await you all throughout the year.
+We have enlisted only a few “samples” of the most exciting events in Downtown Miami.

 DINNER / RESTAURANTS in Miami

 The restaurants in Downtown Miami have something to offer for every taste.
-You can decide between the traditional American restaurants or you can try the best recipes from international cuisine.
-Therefore, you are more than welcome to the best restaurants in Downtown Miami.
+You can decide between traditional American restaurants or try the best recipes from international cuisine.
+Therefore, you are welcome to the best restaurants in Downtown Miami.

-The Florida Keys have grown to be a favorite for those searching for an exotic vacation without departing their very own country.
-The Florida Keys can be viewed as the American Caribbean featuring the same amenities as other island locations, for example, first-class Florida Keys fishing, diving, and scuba diving, boating, sailing, kayaking, and eco-tours.
+The Florida Keys have become a favorite for those searching for an exotic vacation without departing their country.
+The Florida Keys can be viewed as the American Caribbean featuring the same amenities as other island locations, for example, first-class Florida Keys fishing, diving, scuba diving, boating, sailing, kayaking, and eco-tours.
 The Florida Keys span some 110 miles and therefore are connected by bridges and causeways.

-Key West is also called the Last Measure, the Southernmost Destination for the continental U.S. Key West is anything you want so that it is.
-You are able to stay guesthouse, walk the beach watching an attractive sunset, or dance through the night and peruse Duval Street in downtown Key West.
+Key West is also called the Last Measure, the Southernmost Destination for the continental U.S. Key West is anything you want, so that it is.
+You can stay guesthouse, walk the beach watching an attractive sunset, or dance through the night and peruse Duval Street in downtown Key West.